dbrady/poodle/notes.md

 Today:

-- [ ] Work out message flows.
+- [X] Work out message flows.
 Try to discover objects and interfaces using the messages.

-- [ ] ???
-Update this list based on those discoveries and act on them
+- [X] Wow.
+Lots of classes popped out, notably PlannerApplication and PlannerTemplate.
+The PlannerTemplate class is still doing WAY too much but at least it's extricated from Prawn and the Planner logic

 - [X] Convert to Seattle.rb paren style

-- [ ] Tune planner sheet visually the way I like it
+- [X] Tune planner sheet visually the way I like it

-- [ ] Sweep code and mark with TODOs for refactorings
+- [X] Sweep code and mark with TODOs for refactorings

+- [X] DO said refactorings :-)

+YAY!
+It is what it is, mates.
+It isn't what I love but compared to what it was a month ago I think I almost *like* this code.
+Tomorrow I'll begin writing my talk, explaining the app as it is in this state, and then begin a catalog of Ruby 2 refactorings for the talk.
+Then I'll do the refactorings, tagging as I go along, and we'll be able to work through the code collectively during the talk.

+Woo, excited!